Step free access

 The culmination of a bespoke six-month residency in Italy organised by Collezione Maramotti, the exhibition features epic silk-paintings, video animations, three-dimensional work, drawings and atmospheric sounds.

-With Talbot’s work suggesting alternative ways of existing in our contemporary world, and new modes of being that embrace climate care, feminism and age-positivity, she collaborates with dancer and performer Iris Chan, as well as author and activist Starhawk for a unique evening that rethinks ancient power structures and celebrates the natural world through ritual, movement and sound.
+With the exhibition suggesting alternative ways of existing in our contemporary world, and new modes of being that embrace climate care, feminism and age-positivity, the artist collaborates with dance and performance artists Iris Chan and Bettina Fung, who respond and connect to the work.
+Talbot has selected readings from the book Truth or Dare by author and activist Starhawk, which focus on rethinking ancient power structures and celebrating the natural world through ritual, movement and sound.

 Emma Talbot (b.
 1969, Stourbridge) lives and works in London.
 She studied at the Birmingham Institute of Art & Design and Royal College of Art.
 Working in drawing, painting, animation and sculpture Talbot often articulates internal narratives as visual poems or associative ruminations, based on her own experience, memories and psychological projections.
 Incorporating her own writing and references to other literary and poetic sources, Talbot’s work considers complex issues such as feminist theory and storytelling; ecopolitics and the natural world; and pertinent questions regarding our shifting relationships to technology, language and communication.
 Her work is currently on show in Milk of Dreams at The 59th International Art Exhibition – La Biennale di Venezia.
 Recent solo exhibitions include: When Screens Break Eastside Projects, Birmingham (2020); Ghost Calls , DCA, Dundee (2020);Ghost Calls and Meditations Kunsthaus Pasquart, Biel (2021); Sounders of The Depths, GEM Kunstmuseum, The Hague, Netherlands (2019-20); Emma/Ursula, Petra Rinck Galerie Dusseldorf (2020); ArtNight 2019 commission: Your Own Authority, William Morris Gallery; 21st Century Sleepwalk, Caustic Coastal and Salford Lad’s Club, Salford (2018); Woman-Snake-Bird, Galerie Onrust, Amsterdam (2018); Open Thoughts, Neuer Aachener Kunstverein (2017); The World Blown Apart, Galerie Onrust, Amsterdam 2017; Stained With Marks Of Love, Arcadia Missa, New York (2017).
 Her work is held in the collections of Guerlain, Paris, British Council Collection, Arts Council Collection, City of Birmingham Museum & Art Gallery, David Roberts Collection, Saatchi Collection, University of the Arts London, Art Gallery of Western Australia, Perth, Fries Museum NL, Arnhem Museum NL, KRC Collection NL, AkzoNobel NL.